Trustees of Tomorrow Exchange Program

 Phase 3—14 Day Reciprocal Exchange

-- The U.S. participants from Phase 1 travel to Ukraine for a 14-day exchange with Ukrainian participants from Phase 1 (Cohort 1), along with a new cohort of 3 U.S. Silicon Valley students who will meet with a new cohort of three Ukrainian counterparts (Cohort 2) in parallel
+- The U.S. participants from Phase 1 travel to Ukraine for a 14-day exchange with Ukrainian participants from Phase 1 (Cohort 1), along with a new cohort of 3 U.S. students who from Portland will meet with a new cohort of three Ukrainian counterparts (Cohort 2) in parallel

 - The Ukrainian students from Cohort 1 are primarily responsible for exchange planning and implementation